vexyl/MCHawk/README.md

 the binary will output to *./bin/Release*

-The release version sends a heartbeat to classicube by default.
+The release version sends a heartbeat request to http://www.classicube.net by default.
 Edit *./bin/Release/config.ini* to change it.